erikis/sys-yaml/README.md

 Options:
-  --help, -h                    show this help message and exit --verbose, -v                 enable verbose parser output of values being added --jq, -q <jq>                 command to use for jq, false to disable, default detects jq --root, -r <key>              set implicit key to the root, space-separated, default 'yaml' --name, -n <key>              set initial key for writing, or : for full or ' ' for none --in, -i <file>               set input file, by filename, or - for stdin, default - --out, -o <file>              set output file, by filename, or - for stdout, default - --plain, -l <file>            import plain-text data to the root from file, by filename --binary, -x <file>           import binary data to the root from file, by filename --compress, -g <gzip>         command for compressing binary data, or - for none, default - --decompress, -m <gunzip>     command for decompress. binary data, or - for none, default - --clear, -c                   remove all current values, restoring initial state --parse, -p                   parse one YAML document from input file --read, -b                    read values from input file, previously written using --write --write, -d                   write values to output file, using one key-value per line --write-keys, -k              write keys to output file, using one key per line --write-value, -w             write a raw value to output file, if the value exists --write-line, -z <line>       write a raw line to output file --write-conf, -f              write environment variables (Bash-compatible) to output file --write-json, -j              write JSON to output file --write-yaml, -y              write YAML to output file --subkeys, -s                 clear subkeys for where to base root, default same as --root --subkeys-add, -a <key>       add raw, space-separated (possibly double-quoted) subkey(s) --subkeys-encode, -e <key>    encode (i.e., double-quote if needed) and add subkey(s)
+  --help, -h                    show this help message and exit --verbose, -v                 enable verbose parser output of values being added --jq=, -q <jq>                command to use for jq, false to disable, default detects jq --root=, -r <key>             set implicit key to the root, space-separated, default 'yaml' --name=, -n <key>             set initial key for writing, or : for full or ' ' for none --in=, -i <file>              set input file, by filename, or - for stdin, default - --out=, -o <file>             set output file, by filename, or - for stdout, default - --plain=, -l <file>           import plain-text data to the root from file, by filename --binary=, -x <file>          import binary data to the root from file, by filename --compress=, -g <gzip>        command for compressing binary data, or - for none, default - --decompress=, -m <gunzip>    command for decompress. binary data, or - for none, default - --clear, -c                   remove all current values, restoring initial state --parse, -p                   parse one YAML document from input file --read, -b                    read values from input file, previously written using --write --write, -d                   write values to output file, using one key-value per line --write-keys, -k              write keys to output file, using one key per line --write-value, -w             write a raw value to output file, if the value exists --write-line=, -z <line>      write a raw line to output file --write-conf, -f              write environment variables (Bash-compatible) to output file --write-json, -j              write JSON to output file --write-yaml, -y              write YAML to output file --subkeys, -s                 clear subkeys for where to base root, default same as --root --subkeys-add=, -a <key>      add raw, space-separated (possibly double-quoted) subkey(s) --subkeys-encode=, -e <key>   encode (i.e., double-quote if needed) and add subkey(s)
 ```

 ## Limited YAML